 Ah, yes, those wire baskets.
 Looking at the floor of the wardrobe, you can see there's a good eight inches of space between the fronts of the drawers and the doors when closed.
 Naturally I wasn't going to waste that!
 So I mounted four vinyl-coated wire baskets (Rubbermaid "Wrap Rack," part number 55113) on each door, and filled them up with odds and ends: cold-weather gear on the left, bulky tools on the right.
 I use one of those wire baskets in my kitchen cupboard as well.
 They're great for mounting inside closet and cupboard doors to reclaim otherwise wasted space.

 When it comes to undergarments, most people have pretty strong personal preferences.
 But for what it's worth, here's a tip for you men: briefs take up a fraction as much space as boxer shorts.
 I like to keep enough underwear on hand to last me three weeks plus—about two dozen pairs.
-That would take a whole drawerful of neatly folded boxers... but two dozen briefs stuff easily into one small compartment of that canvas shoe holder on the right side of my wardrobe.
+That would probably take a drawerful of boxers... but two dozen briefs stuff easily into one small compartment of that canvas shoe holder on the right side of my wardrobe.